If the first burning question for bloggers is: how often should I update my blog? Then the second is often: how long should my blog posts be?

 Robin Dickinson and Karrine Elizabeth mentioned that they don’t read long blog posts unless they’re well formatted so you can be sloppy with your blog post formatting for shorter blog posts but if you want people to really read, and not just skim, your long posts make it easier with good blog post formatting.

-Penelope James and Seana Smith both agreed that long blog posts are great as long as they’re not daily updates, so if you post frequently you might want to keep the length shorter.
+Penelope James and Seana Smith both agreed that long blog posts are great as long as they’re not daily updates, so if you post often you might want to keep the length shorter.

 Experienced public relations professional Catherine White added: